Get Itinerary >

 Next, drive five minutes north to downtown Snoqualmie to enjoy a number of art stops and unique stores and grab a bite to eat.
 Check in at the Bindlestick for another coffee/gallery stop.
 Also, be sure to check in at Wild Hare Vintage, the Art Gallery of SnoValley, Corners and the quirky Carmichael’s True Value.
 Stop in at the Snoqualmie Brewery for a good time and atmosphere.

 After lunch, drive scenic Route 202 to 203 through the Snoqualmie Valley, heading downstream to historic Carnation.
 If you’re in the mood to stretch your legs, take a left into Tolt McDonald Park just before you arrive in the main downtown area.
 Take a leisurely and scenic walk across a suspension bridge, with a beautiful view of the Snoqualmie River.
 When you get to town, be sure to check out Tolt Yarn and Wool, Miller’s Mercantile and the Blue Iris.

 Head north on 203 for your final stop, downtown Duvall.
-There are a number of unique stores such as Country Collectibles, the Duvall Flower shop, and Tuxedos.
+There are a number of unique stores such as Country Collections, the Duvall Flower shop, and Tuxedos.
 There is also a must-see sculpture by John Grade at the Duvall library.
 Finish off your day with dinner and drinks at Match Coffee and Wine where you can enjoy live music every Friday.